 To figure out the best time to visit Portugal ask yourself what you want from your trip.
 Is it sunshine and lazy days on epic beaches, or sightseeing around hilltop villages, cities and historical sites?
 Perhaps you’ve heard about the great mountain trekking, river kayaking and surfing.
 Or maybe you’re polishing your clubs for a few rounds on Portugal’s renowned golf courses.

 Wine tours along the Douro are a highlight, and there are plenty of festivals to include in your itinerary.
 Indeed, even the sleepiest villages seem to hold their own festa – from the low-key, to full-on affairs involving week-long celebrations and not a lot of shut eye.
 But whatever you plan on doing, the weather will play an important part in deciding when to go.

-Broadly speaking, the best time of year to visit Portugal is spring (ie, from February) or early autumn (September–October), when the weather is not too hot, the sea is warm and the summer crowds have thinned out.
-The lower temperatures during these months also make for ideal sightseeing weather.
+Broadly speaking, the best time to go to Portugal is spring (from February) or early autumn.
+In September and October, the weather isn’t too hot, the sea is warm, and the summer crowds have gone.
+A drop in temperature during these months also makes it an ideal time for sightseeing.